ToruOwO/BayesianLanguageEvolution/README.md

 # BayesianLanguageEvolution

-An WebPPL implementation of simulation of language evolution.
+An WebPPL implementation of language evolution simulation.

 **Reference:**